-The following alternative views are available by clicking on the vertical grey bar to the left of the selection area.
+The following features are available by clicking on the vertical grey bar to the left of the selection area.

-Table This view is likely to be most useful to people who are somewhat familiar with the alphabet and characters of Thai.
-Characters are arranged based on the use of the script in order to speed up picking.
+Default Clicking on this turns off the other features described in this section.
+The default table is likely to be most useful to people who are somewhat familiar with the alphabet and characters of Thai.
+Characters are arranged based on the order of input, to speed up picking.

-Open the expanding link for more cantillation signs, symbols, astrological signs, religious signs, vocalic modification and transliteration head letters, and other marks and signs.
-Another expanding link for obsoleted consonants and other less commonly used characters.
+Open the expanding link for obsoleted and other less commonly used characters.

-Hinted table This changes the behaviour of the table view so that, when you mouse over a character, characters that are similar in appearance, and may be easily confused, are automatically highlighted.
+Hints This changes the behaviour of the table view so that, when you mouse over a character, characters that are similar in appearance, and may be easily confused, are automatically highlighted.
 This can be particularly useful for people who are not familiar with the script, to avoid confusing similar characters, or to find the right character when two or more look similar.
-To turn this feature off, simply return to the default Table view.

 Shape lookup This adds a row of orange pictures that represent basic shapes associated with the Thai characters.
 When you click on a picture, characters that incorporate that shape are highlighted.
 This is particularly helpful for those who don't know the script at all and want to pick characters based on their shape, or for those times when you just can't find the character you want and need a hint.